POL - 30.01.14 Special Events

 20. Event Parking

-20.1 University Departments may apply for special use permits for various departmental parking needs involving off-campus participants attending conferences, workshops, seminars and other meetings scheduled to be held on campus.
-All departments requesting visitor decals should pre-order by email.
+20.1 University Departments may apply for special use permits for various departmental parking needs involving off-campus participants attending conferences, workshops, seminars, and other meetings scheduled to be held on campus.
+All departments requesting visitor decals should be pre-ordered by email.
 No decals will be issued if the pre-order is not received by the University Police Department two weeks in advance.

 21. Unlocking Doors Rules